edwardtanguay/blank-vite-dark-menu/README.md

-# Dark React Site with Menu
+# React Site with Menu

 This is a simple one-page React site created with Vite that has Typescript and Sass installed, and with React Router and a CLI that enables you to easily create pages.